Town Office 2020 Holiday Closures here.

 Turner Rescue is now offering Leeds residents a subscription plan that could save potentially hundreds of dollars if you ever need to be transported by Turner Rescue.
 For more information and the paperwork to sign up please click here.

-Marriage Licenses may be applied for at the town office on Mondays from 12:30pm to 3:30pm and Wednesdays from 12:30pm to 3:30pm.
+Marriage Licenses may be applied for at the town office on Tuesdays and Thursdays from 12:30pm to 3:30pm.
+Please plan to spend at least half an hour to complete the application, and call ahead if you can.
 Please apply at least three days prior to the wedding.

 An Amish community resides on the Wales side of Leeds Junction Road.
 Take a look at information on sharing the road here.